-11.1pp.443) Answer the following questions based on case study: 1.
-State the type of market structure is DeBeers operates the case study.
-What are the main features of this market structure?
+Answ er the following questions based on case study: 3 1.
+In which type of market structure is DeBeers operating in the case study.
+Mention and define that market structure while mentioning it main characteristics.
 2 2.
-On what principle will De Beers decide the quantity to be produced and price to be charged?
-6 3.
-DeBeers is earning what kind of profits in the case?
+How De Beers decides the quantity to be produced and priced?
+3. What kind of profits DeBeers earning in the present situation mentioned in the case?
 Explain with the help of diagram.
-4 4.
-Explain the factors are affecting market share of DeBeers?
-Will this have any effect on profit of DeBeers over a period of time?
+6 4.
+Which factors are affecting market share of DeBeers?
+How will this effect profit of DeBeers over a period of time?
+4